natemaia/dk/README.md

 Yet another X window manager, as if we didn't have enough..

+---

+A from-scratch tiling window manager written in C using XCB and a collection
+of features/ideas from various window managers I've used and liked.
+After
-After using dwm for a long time, changing it, and learning from it; I wanted
+using dwm for a long time, changing it, and learning from it; I wanted to
-to write my own window manager.
-Dwm is great and it does a lot of things right
+write my own window manager.
+Dwm does a lot of things right when it comes
-when it comes to simplifying window management.
-Yaxwm is not a fork of dwm nor
-is it solely based on dwm, more of a collection of features and ideas from
+to simplifying window management but lacks standardization in many ways and
-various window managers that I liked.
+has issues with various window types.

-Some ways in which yaxwm differs include:
+Various feature/highlights:

+- Does not require editing source code to customize.

+- Highly script-able with the current command set.

+- Startup script for configuration or running programs upon starting the window manger.

 - Based on xcb instead of xlib, randr extension for multi-head instead of xinerama.

 - Dynamic workspaces similar to xmonad, with a workspace centric model at the core.

-- Startup script for easy configuration once the window manger is running.

-- Like bspwm, yaxwm uses Unix socket communication for control and configuration.
+- Uses a Unix socket and commands to communicate with and control the window manager.

 - No support for binding keys, this can be done with an external program like sxhkd.